 A study of genes has lent insight into the biological pathways behind a virus that causes 200,000 cases of cancer each year around the world.

 Researchers used two population data sets involving hundreds of people to examine gene networks, in which some genes affect the function of others.

-By using a computer modelling approach to study how genes interact, the team from the Roslin Institute and the University's Lothian Birth Cohort researchers were able to pinpoint networks involved in key cell changes caused by the Epstein-Barr Virus (EBV), which is linked to cancer.
+By using a computer modelling approach to study how genes interact, the team from the Roslin Institute and the University of Edinburgh’s Centre for Cognitive Ageing and Cognitive Epidemiology were able to pinpoint networks involved in key cell changes caused by the Epstein-Barr Virus (EBV), which is linked to cancer.

 Researchers have known for some time how genetic differences between people’s genomes can alter the expression – or activity levels – of nearby genes.
 Many of these changes are linked to increased risk of diseases.